GeoArkadeep/Stresslog/paper/paper.md

 # Summary

 This package is meant to be used by researchers and practitioners working in the field of geomechanics.
 It uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log.
 The computations use 6 component stress tensor, as calculated using [@pevska1995], which allows modeling of inclined wellbores in inclined states of stress.
-Under the hood, Stresslog uses SciPy [@SciPy] for optimizations, dlisio [@dlisio] and welly [@welly] to read .dlis files and .las files (and other well data), respectively, and lasio[@Inverarity_Lasio_2023] to write .las files.

 # Statement of need

+Many commercial packages exist for calculating geomechanical parameters and pressure prediction.
+Due to their high cost, their usage is limited in research settings.
+Many practitioners rely on Microsoft Excel for routine geomechanical calculations, but implementing iterative calculations in Excel is challenging.

-Open-source packages exist, such as PyGeoPressure [@Yu2018], but this as well as most commercial software (JewelSuite by Baker Hughes being a notable exception) assume a vertical stress state.
+The python ecosystem for geology is rapidly growing.
+Handling of well-log and seismic data is now very mature.
+Geomechanics focused packages exist, such as PyGeoPressure [@Yu2018], but this as well as most commercial software assume a vertical stress state.

 Stresslog differs from these by aiming to be comprehensive: allowing modeling of variable Biot's coefficient, thermal stresses and inclined stress states, operating on standard well log formats, and with built-in support for log aliasing.

 Stresslog has been designed to help with pre-drill, post-drill and realtime geomechanical calculations.
 It is aimed at empowering researchers with a 1D mechanical earth modeling tool that is freely available and which researchers can modify to apply their own methods when necessary, while allowing practitioners to use industry-standard algorithms to calculate solutions and export well log data.

+Stresslog uses welly [@welly] to read las files and handle well data.
+Dliso is used to parse dlis [@dlisio] files.
+A modified function from lasio [@Inverarity_Lasio_2023] is used to write las files.
+Numpy [@2020NumPy-Array], Pandas [@pandas_software, @mckinney2010data] and Scipy [@SciPy] are used for numerical computations and matplotlib [@Hunter:2007] and plotly [@plotly_py] are used for plotting the data.
+Pint is used for unit conversions.

 # Methodology

+To use Stresslog, at the minimum a well log is required containing atleast sonic or resistivity or drilling parameters data.
+Numerous other types of data can be specified to improve/constrain the estimates.
+Some of the input data require specific format and units to work correctly.
+Please refer to the documentation for details.

 Overburden gradient [@traugott1997], pore-pressure [@Zhang20132; @Flemings2021], minimum horizontal stress [@Daines1982; @zoback1992], rock strength [@lal1999; @horsrud2001] and other parameters are calculated considering the given well-logging, deviation, and formation data.
 The maximum horizontal stress is estimated by applying stress-polygon [@ZOBACK2003] for every depth-sample.
 Borehole image interpretation is considered in the stress-polygon results if available.